-Rich Schlackman, a top Democratic Party campaign consultant out of Arizona who was key in the successful recall of San Fransisco District Attorney Chesa Boudin in 2022, is creating an independent expenditure campaign to help freight company owner Keith Wilson become Portland’s next mayor.
+Rich Schlackman, a top Democratic Party campaign consultant out of Arizona who was key in the successful recall of San Francisco District Attorney Chesa Boudin in 2022, is creating an independent expenditure campaign to help freight company owner Keith Wilson become Portland’s next mayor.

 Keith Wilson, who owns a 70-employee freight company based just outside of Portland, is seen as one of the top three candidates for mayor in the upcoming November election.
 Wilson’s campaign, which is focused on ending unsheltered homelessness within one year, gained some initial steam this spring but over the summer appeared to lag behind the two front-runners, current city commissioners Rene Gonzalez and Carmen Rubio.

 But the mayor’s race—up until a month ago considered a two-person showdown—is now more of a toss-up.
-That’s because news stories earlier this month revealed the spotty driving records of frontrunners Rubio and Gonzalez.
+That’s because news stories earlier this month revealed the spotty driving records Rubio and Gonzalez.
 (Rubio’s record is far poorer than Gonzalez’s.)
-That means Wilson has a window of opportunity that he didn’t have even one month ago to become a top contender in the race.
+That means Wilson has a window of opportunity he didn’t have even one month ago to become a top contender in the race.

-Schlackman, when reached by phone in Arizona, said he’s setting up the independent expenditure in the next few days, and is aiming to raise at least a couple hundred thousand dollars to boost Wilson’s candidacy.
+Schlackman, when reached by phone in Arizona, said he’s setting up the independent expenditure in the next few days and is aiming to raise at least a couple hundred thousand dollars to boost Wilson’s candidacy.

-“I’'ll get some money, it’s a question of whether I’'ll get enough money to make a difference,” Schlackman says.
+“I’ll get some money.
+It’s a question of whether I’ll get enough money to make a difference,” Schlackman says.
 “I don’t have the natural constituency of the labor unions and certain businesses.
-I know the people around Rene’s independent expenditure...and I know what labor could do [for Carmen’s campaign].”
+I know the people around Rene’s independent expenditure…and I know what labor could do [for Carmen’s campaign].”

-Schlackman’s independent expenditure for Wilson means that Rubio, Gonzalez and Wilson will all benefit from independent expenditure campaigns set up on their behalf.
+Schlackman’s independent expenditure for Wilson means Rubio, Gonzalez and Wilson will all benefit from independent expenditure campaigns set up on their behalf.
 Such political action committees are not subject to campaign finance limits, so they can boost campaigns normally limited by state and local campaign finance limits.
 Rubio’s independent expenditure is likely to be bankrolled by labor unions; Gonzalez’s independent expenditure will be funded by industry groups and downtown developers, and so far has raised $70,000.

 Wilson’s ambitious plan to end unsheltered homelessness has received both applause and criticism from onlookers.
 Critics say it’s an unrealistic plan that takes into account none of the realities of the complications of the homelessness problem.
 Supporters say it’s the type of clear-eyed ambition that current Portland leaders lack.

-Schlackman says he’s targeting “normal” business owners for the independent expenditure—”I’m not going to have a billionaire on my side,” he says.
+Schlackman says he’s targeting “normal” business owners for the independent expenditure. ”I’m not going to have a billionaire on my side,” he says.

 “I don’t have the natural constituency of the labor unions and certain businesses,” Schlackman concedes.
 “We don’t compare to what the other two independent expenditure campaigns [for Carmen and Rene] are.”